-The goal of the course is to enable you to do the following:
+After finishing the course, you will be able to do the following.

-- Understand the Internet protocols - Build implementations of the Internet protocols - Generalize this knowledge to other networking protocols. - Be a competent network and systems programmer. - Think like a networking practitioner - Read and judge articles on networking in trade magazines - Begin to read and judge research and technical articles on networking - Create simplicity and reliability out of complexity and unreliability - Structure and design software systems to achieve that simplicity and reliability
+- Understand the Internet protocols - Build implementations of the Internet protocols - Generalize this knowledge to other networking protocols. - Be a competent network and systems programmer. - Think like a networking practitioner - Read and judge articles on networking in trade magazines - Begin to read and judge research and technical articles on networking

+- Create simplicity and reliability out of complexity and unreliability - Structure and design software systems to achieve that simplicity and reliability